 For calendar year 2014, the Iacocca Family Foundation will accept grant applications to support innovative and promising research projects that will lead to a cure for type 1 diabetes.
 The Foundation will accept novel projects which directly accelerate a cure for type 1 diabetes or inform the understanding of the disease by a related or complementary mechanism of action.
 Investigators in traditional type 1 diabetes research, as well as investigators currently working on other autoimmune diseases are encouraged to apply, provided that the proposed project focuses directly on type 1 diabetes and supports the mission of the Foundation.

 The deadline for submission of proposals is Friday, January 31, 2014.
 All applications must be e-mailed in PDF format to the Foundation by 5:00pm EST on January 31, 2014, as well as postmarked and mailed.
 The e-mail and mailing addresses are:

 Boston, MA 02116

-Below are specific grant guidelines for your application process.
-These guidelines should answer all your questions, but if you do have a question that is not answered, please e-mail your question no later than Friday, January 25th to email@example.com to allow us adequate time to answer your question before the stated deadline.
+Below are specific grant guidelines for the application process.
+These guidelines should answer all your questions, but if you do have a question that is not answered, please e-mail your question no later than Monday, January 27th to email@example.com to allow adequate time to answer your question before the stated deadline.